ZihengGENG/ZihengGENG.github.io/_pages/about.md

 - **Paper** *(05/2023)*: Our paper entitled [“A Kriging-Random Forest Hybrid Model for Real-time Ground Property Prediction during Earth Pressure Balance Shield Tunneling”](https://arxiv.org/abs/2305.05128) can be found on *arXiv*.

 - **Conference** *(03/2023)*: I attended the National Highway Tunnel Academic Annual Conference in Wuxi, China.
 Great to see impressive engineering projects in China!

-- **Paper** *(05/2023)*: Our paper entitled [“A Kriging-Random Forest Hybrid Model for Real-time Ground Property Prediction during Earth Pressure Balance Shield Tunneling”](https://arxiv.org/abs/2305.05128) can be found on *arXiv*.

-- **Conference** *(03/2023)*: I attended the National Highway Tunnel Academic Annual Conference in Wuxi, China.
-Great to see impressive engineering projects in China!